 - Complete the Exeter Summer Application for Admission and submit the appropriate non-refundable application fee.
 Fees: Domestic applicants $65; applicants with a postal address outside the United States $100.

-- Provide Math/Science, English/Humanities, and Guidance Counselor/ Principal Recommendations via our online application.
-Official Transcripts (including current grade) and testing records may be mailed, emailed, or faxed to us directly from your school.
+- Provide Math/Science Recommendation, English/Humanities Recommendation, and Guidance Counselor/ Principal Form via our online application.
+Recommenders will be sent and email with our required recommendation form link once the student application is submitted.
+We only accept recommendations through our online system, do not have teachers send us recommendations until they receive the email with their specific form.
+Official Transcripts (including current grade) and testing records may be mailed or emailed to us directly from your school, the Principal/Guidance recommender will receive this request.
 For more information about submitting the recommendation forms please review Using the Online Recommendation System.

-- Submit a Personal Essay by mail or email.
+- Submit a Personal Essay via the online application.
 All applicants must prepare a one-to-two page personal essay that should include a description of their interests and abilities along with any other background information they wish to share with the Admissions Committee.
 In addition, applicants should describe a significant event, person, or experience that has influenced their outlook on life and their goals; or describe their involvement in a specific activity of particular importance to them.
-Finally, their essay should include a statement outlining their reasons for wanting to attend Exeter's Summer School.
+Finally, their essay should include a statement outlining their reasons for wanting to attend Exeter’s Summer School.

-- Non-native English speakers must also submit a recently graded English paper with teacher's comments.
-UPPER SCHOOL students must submit a documented TOEFL examination score greater than 600 for the paper-based test or 100 for the internet based test, if they plan to enroll in English classes other than English for Non-Native Speakers, (i.e., any course listed under the EWS section).
+- Non-native English speakers must also submit a recently graded English paper with teacher’s comments.
+UPPER SCHOOL students must submit a documented TOEFL examination score greater than 600 for the paper-based test or 100 for the internet based test, if they plan to apply to the Charles J. Hamm Leadership Program.
 For more information about the TOEFL exam, please visit www.ets.org/toefl.

 - Financial Aid applicants, please refer to the Tuition and Financial Aid page for more details on applying for financial aid.